List of Catholic dioceses in Belarus

-The Roman Catholic Church in Belarus, united in the Episcopal Conference of Belarus, a Slavic ex-Soviet country in Eastern Europe, is presently only composed of one Latin ecclesiastical province, comprising the Metropolitan of Minsk-Mohilev and his three Suffragan dioceses.
+The Roman Catholic Church in Belarus, united in the Episcopal Conference of Belarus, is presently only composed of one Latin ecclesiastical province, comprising the Metropolitan Archdiocese of Minsk-Mohilev and its three suffragan dioceses.

 There are no Eastern Catholic dioceses (or eparchies) but there is an apostolic administrator for the Belarusian Greek Catholic Church.

-There is an Apostolic Nunciature to Belarus as papal diplomatic representation (embassy-level) in the national capital Minsk.
+There is an apostolic nunciature to Belarus as papal diplomatic representation (embassy-level) in the national capital Minsk.